z-keith/neuronroot/README.md

 - initial nodule search method: absolute thresholding based on root average diameter [0.9]
 - add statistical output [1.0]
 - add user interface (display initial click seed point, click ruler, show text output, update to roots image, accept / retry / flag as terrible buttons, final statistical output [1.0]
-- calibrate against existing RSA programs [1.0] ***By Aug 3***
 - add automated nodule detection (via radius expansion detection) [???]

 #known bugs/issues:
-- *URGENT:* Does it make sense to preserve parent-child relationships when deleting pixels?
-What if we removed/edited the internal-pixel removal (the only function that can currently break a tree) and broke parent-child relationships?
-- radii start at 0 instead of 0.5 (diameter starts at 0 instead of 1) which gives an incorrect average radius value
 - program is not set up for automatically pulling from a directory
 - program does not include user selection of seed point or scale